Tank (band): History

 In February 2012, the band announced their first live DVD recorded the previous summer in Poland with additional footage to be recorded in March 2012.
 The band also released details of the return of former drummer, Steve Hopgood, along with details of the forthcoming album, War Nation.
 The album was released on 4 June on Metal Mind Productions, produced by Phil Kinman at his west London studios.

 In 2013, it emerged that Algy Ward had resurrected his own version of the band, with all tracks on a new album called Breath of the Pit being "written, played and shouted" by Ward himself.
 According to Algy Ward, Sturmpanzer was to be released sometime in 2015.
 Tank led by Tucker/Evans was scheduled to release their third album that year as well.
 The album, called Valley of Tears, was scheduled to be released on 9 June, but was pushed back to 18 September.

 In January 2016, Ward stated that Sturmpanzer was finished and would be finally released in early 2016.
 However, it was later delayed, and finally released in November 2018.

 In June 2019, the Tucker-Evans Tank embarked on their debut Australian tour (the first visit of Tank in general to the country), co-headlining with Girlschool and Raven, after Venom Inc. had to pull out for health reasons.

 Algy Ward died on 17 May 2023.

+In March 2024, the band participated in the Hell's Heroes music festival, which took place at White Oak Music Hall in Houston and was headlined by Sodom and Queensrÿche.
+They performed a "classic set" for this event.